-As of December 31, 2019 and 2018, the Company has no associates.
+As of December 31, 2020 and 2019, the Company has no investments in associates.

 d.
 Foreign currency translation

 i.
 Functional and presentation currency

 The amounts included in the financial statements of each of the Company's subsidiaries should be measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The consolidated financial statements are presented in Mexican pesos, which is the Company's presentation currency.
 Note 3c describes the functional currency of the Company and its subsidiaries.